 Or, to put it a simpler way, you can’t finish something you don’t start.

 We all have goals or bucket list items, and whether they are personal or professional, many of us are nearly paralyzed by inaction or inability to follow through.
-Here are five tips for following through on the things you start.
+Here are five tips for finishing what you start.

 1. Start With a Small, Measurable Goal